Article updated on: July 19, 2025

 The Future of Stem Cell Medicine

 Modern regenerative medicine continues to evolve.
 Advances in iPSCs and MSCs allow for personalized medicine, where treatments are tailored to individual patient needs.
-Clinical research is expanding into areas like degenerative diseases, autoimmune disorders, and aging-related conditions, demonstrating the potential of stem cells to improve life quality beyond conventional therapies.
+Clinical research is expanding into areas like degenerative diseases, autoimmune disorders, and aging-related conditions — many of which are covered under treatments.

 The journey from bone marrow transplantation to cutting-edge cord-derived MSC therapy exemplifies how far cellular therapy has come—and how promising the future remains.
 Stem cells are not just biological curiosities; they are living tools for healing, with the potential to reshape medicine for generations to come.